 Groundwater: A basement’s subfloor usually consists of a concrete slab that acts as the foundation for the structure.
 This slab is surrounded by earth that contains various amounts of water depending on rainfall and humidity.
 In older buildings, there usually is no vapor barrier between the earth and the concrete, and this allows moisture to slip from the ground into the slab and up to the surface floor.
 Applying a waterproofing agent to the concrete slab prior to installing laminate flooring is a good practice.

 Basement humidity: Basements are often very humid areas.
 Surrounded by moist earth, basements are often cooler than the rest of the house, and this allows ambient moisture in the air to condense.
 When it rains, the saturated soil around the basement can cause a basement to feel particularly muggy.
 This humid air can then seep through cracks and seams, causing the laminate flooring material to warp or rot.

-Plastic sheet test: This is a fairly simple test to check for moisture in the concrete slab.
+Before you install laminate flooring in your basement, you should do a plastic sheet test.
+This is a fairly simple test to check for moisture in the concrete slab.

-More advanced moisture tests use chemicals to detect the presence of liquids.
+There are more advanced moisture tests that use chemicals to detect the presence of liquids.
 Others require you to chisel a hole into the concrete and use an electric meter to take a reading.
 All of these tests have varying degrees of accuracy and should be undertaken multiple times in multiple places throughout the basement.